 Utah boasts some of the best ski resorts for families.
 Whether you put the kids in ski school or hit the slopes with the whole squad, take note from author Jill Robinson who reveals her first-hand parent perspective on skiing with her own kids at Alta, Brighton, Snowbasin and Powder Mountain.

 When Ski School's in Session, Parents Head for the Powder

 There’s a moment that comes with dropping off my daughter at ski school.
 It’s a mixture of joy at suddenly having a block of adult-only ski time, guilt at admitting that I have any amount of joy in handing her off to someone else and a little anxiety.
-The anxiety results from trying to mentally run through a list of anything I might have forgotten to arm her with (reviewing this list, helps) for her day of skiing without parents at one of Utah’s best ski resorts for kids.
-(Read: "Locals Know Why Ski School is Cool")
+The anxiety results from trying to mentally run through a list of anything I might have forgotten to arm her with for her day of skiing without parents at one of Utah’s best ski resorts for kids.
+(Read: What To Pack for a Ski Trip)

 And then, I’m off to have fun.
 Joy wins the day.